Netgate is offering COVID-19 aid for pfSense software users, learn more.

 pfSense® software stores its logs in binary circular log files that never grow in size.
 These are known as “clog” files.
 The fixed size prevents the logs from filling up available storage space and eliminates the need for rotation, but the down side is that the logs wrap around once full, losing older messages in the process.
 These log files are held in /var/log which is in a RAM disk on NanoBSD (optional on a full install), and on the SSD/HDD for a full install by default.

-Starting with pfSense software version 2.2, the Log File Size (Bytes) field in the Log Settings at Status > System Logs, Settings tab, allows the user to specify the amount of storage to allocate per log file.
+The Log File Size (Bytes) field in the Log Settings at Status > System Logs, Settings tab, allows the user to specify the amount of storage to allocate per log file.

 To change the log file sizes:

 Navigate to Status > System Logs, Settings tab

 Enter a new value in Log File Size (Bytes), being careful not to overfill the disk containing the logs.

 The default size for a log file is 511488 (~500KB) which can generally hold between 2000-3000 log entries but varies by entry size.
 The time span covered by logs depends entirely on how much data is logged.
 A quiet log file could contain months or even years of information, a busy log file may only contain minutes.

 Underneath the text for Log File Size (Bytes) the current and available disk space is displayed based on the current log file sizes and their location.
 For example: